ktenzer/temporal-migration-analyzer/README.md

 This python script will take a directory containing one or more Temporal Workflow histories and analyze each to provide further insight into how easy or difficult a given workflow is to migrate.
 It will also point out things that should be considered when migrating a workflow from one namespace to another (typically between self-hosted and cloud).
 The goal being to weed out the workflows that are easy to migrate with a drainable approach or those that require more discovery and thought.

-Output is forvided in csv format so it can be imported into excel.
+Output is provided in csv format so it can be imported into excel.

 ## Instructions
 ```bash